 Bounded by Worcester Road (Route 9) and Route 30, Framingham and Natick

 A three-square-mile shopping extravaganza, anchored by two great malls that include hundreds of shops representing national brand stores as well as local and regional emporiums, fine restaurants, good family food, entertainment, and services.

 Also see Shopper’s World and Natick Mall

-The country’s oldest operating Inn has offered comfort and hospitality to travelers along the Boston Post Road since 1716.
-Enjoy fine food in one of several dining rooms, stay the weekend in a tastefully appointed bedroom or suite, or simply bring your family for a quiet walk through one of New England’s finest historic sites, including the Grist Mill, which still produces flour, and the famous Mary Martha Chapel, a preferred site for traditional weddings.
+The country’s oldest operating Inn is also a National Historic Site.
+Enjoy a quiet walk through one of New England’s finest historic sites, including the Inn, the Grist Mill, which still produces flour, and the famous Mary Martha Chapel.

 900 Washington Street, Wellesley 02482